digiltd/oh-rtd-test/MAX!Cube-Binding.md

 In order to be able to set a thermostat (and thus sending a temperature setting to an individual thermostat) use the Setpoint item in your sitemap configuration:

     Setpoint item=Heating_Max_Valve step=0.5 minValue=18 maxValue=30

+To receive the valve position of a heating thermostat, the type for the desired information needs to be specified in the bonding configuration

+per release 1.6 (currently found via the Jenkins/cloudbees snapshots) you can request the actual temperature for the WallThermostat.
+The actual temperature can also be requested from the heating Thermostats, however  is usually outdated for the radiator thermostats, since they only send it over when their valve position changes.
+For the Wall thermostats, the value is accurate, since those send updates every couple of minutes

+    Number Heating_Max_Temp "Thermostat Temperature  [%.1f °C]" (MyGroup) { maxcube="JEQ0336148:type=actual" }